 To give you a heads up, IVF did work for me and, after multiple cycles, a miscarriage and ectopic pregnancy, I did get my miracle, following a successful FET.
 I do write about my son, amongst many other things, and understand it could be painful for you to read about my family life.
 And that’s completely fine.

-I’ve tried to set out my blog so that those battling infertility can, hopefully, find a safety net of support, care and shared experiences, without having to plough through other, possibly hard to read, posts.
-To get straight to the infertility pieces, you’re in the right place and I’d suggest following the links at the end of each article.
-There are also specific category tabs which will take you directly to all posts relating to infertility and IVF, a general search function and a resources page.
+I’ve set out my blog so that those battling infertility will find a safety net of support, care and shared experience, without having to plough through those possibly hard to read posts about parenting after IVF.
+To get straight to the infertility pieces I’d suggest starting here and following the links at the end of each article.
+There are also specific category tabs (to the right if you’re reading on a desk top and at the bottom if you’re scrolling on a mobile) clicking on these takes you directly to all posts relating to infertility and IVF.
+You’ll also find a general search function and a resources page.

 I experienced shame and guilt and grief, at the hands of infertility and, wrongly, spent years convincing myself that worth is directly linked to procreation.
 It’s not.
-Fertile, or not, mother to many, or not: We are all worthy.
-Just because our lives have taken unplanned turns and have differing outcomes, to the ones I imagine we all, ambitiously manufactured for our future, doesn’t mean it’s a disappointment.
+Our lives may have taken unplanned turns with differing outcomes to the ones I imagine we all ambitiously manufactured, and tried to control, for our future, but doesn’t mean it’s a disappointment.

 Neither am I. And neither are you.